Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started-guide.md

 6. Once the upgrade is complete, press **ESC** to return to the **main menu** and reboot the system.

-### Update Firmware From System Utilities Via Virtual Media
+### Option 2: Update Firmware from System Utilities by Using Virtual Media

 1. Put the iso in an accessible location over the network for the node.
 2. Select **Insert Media** and check the **boot on next reboot option** for the iso on the **virtual media page**.  {% include image.html alt="" file="virtual-media-page.png" %}